Mường Thanh Valley: History

 The valley was associated with Muang Then, a legendary land where the Tai peoples first settled after migrating southward from Yunnan around the time of the Kingdom of Nanzhao under their leader Khun Borom.

 Due to its location along the border with Laos and near the border with China, the Mường Thanh Valley and the surrounding region has had a long history of invasions and political change.

-In the 15th century the troops of Vietnamese Emperor Lê Lợi allied with the indigenous inhabitants to expel the Chinese Ming invaders.
+In the 15th century, the troops of Vietnamese Emperor Lê Lợi allied with the indigenous inhabitants to expel the Chinese Ming invaders.

-Three hundred years later the Mường Thanh Valley came under the occupation of the Phe people from Laos.
+Three hundred years later, the Mường Thanh Valley came under the occupation of the Phe people from Laos.
 The Thai vigorously fought the Phe invaders and finally defeated them in 1751 with help from a peasant leader from Son Nam named Hoang Cong Chat.

-Until French rule began, the inhabitants of the Mường Thanh Valley and many of Vietnam's other highland minority groups were quite isolated from the lowland populations.
+Until French rule began, the inhabitants of the Mường Thanh Valley and many of Vietnam's other highland minority groups were quite isolated from the major lowland populations.
 When the French arrived in the nineteenth century they began to consolidate rule and contact between highland regions such as Mường Thanh and the lowland regions increased.
 The French sought contacts with the Thai and other highland groups in order to cultivate their land.
 This often led to conflict between the French and the minority groups because the natives did not trust the French.

 After independence from the French, the Mường Thanh Valley fell under the rule of the North Vietnamese government and the inhabitants were given a certain degree of autonomy as a compromise for accepting the rule of the central government in Hanoi.